-So far, 2018 has been a tightrope walk between driver shortages and increased safety concerns for safety managers and fleet safety directors.
+Fleets walk a tightrope between driver shortages and increased safety concerns from safety managers and fleet safety directors.
 Safety incentive programs provide the perfect solution for reducing incidents and rewarding drivers.
 But how can safety managers gauge how their drivers are performing, and then either coach or reward them appropriately?

 1. Safety incentive programs are good for drivers

 Safety incentive programs, or driver safety programs, give fleet safety directors a way to recognize and reward safe driving.
 Having a formal safety incentive program tells drivers exactly how they will be evaluated and eliminates the guessing game.
 It also helps make sure that recognition is fair, and that rewards are distributed evenly based on merit.

 2. Rewarding positive driving is just as important as coaching after negative incidents